 E[X(t)] = expected number of transactions in the length of time t (given a customer’s recency and frequency)

-Once you have this expected number of transactions, you can multiply this by the average value of their order to find the customer lifetime value.
+Once you have the expected number of transactions, multiply it by the average order value to find the customer lifetime value.

 Maximizing customer lifetime value is a much more profitable sales strategy in the long run than acquiring new customers.
 After all, your marketing has already worked once before.
 Your customers have already made a purchase.
 Now you need to convince them to come back.